Eadgyth/Programming-Editor/README.md

-Eadgyth is a text editor, written in Java, which can be used for programming.
+This is a text editor, written in Java, which can be used for programming.
 A programming project can be easily set to use built-in functions to run an application for testing.
 Also, several projects, which can be switched between, can be set in parallel.
 Project categories so far are Java, Perl, Python, R and HTML.
 Also, a "generic" project may be defined to run